In cyber-scenario, 'Blueland' cripples European infrastructure

 That was the scenario discussed last week by EU diplomats in Brussels, according to a so-called scene-setter memo on the EU's ongoing "Cyclone" cyber exercise seen by EUobserver.

-Cyclone is an EU action plan for joint alerts, intelligence assessments, and sanctions in the event of a cyber-attack with cross-border effects.
+Cyclone is an EU model for joint alerts, intelligence assessments, and sanctions in the event of a cyber-attack with cross-border effects.

 It was first tested last year, before Russia built up troops around Ukraine and before an actual, genuine, cyber-strike knocked out Ukrainian government websites, last month.

 The EU foreign service declined to say if the exercise was making direct reference to Russia.
-But while this year's Blueland exercise was purely fictional, it was also designed to reflect the new reality of heightened Russia-Nato tensions in Europe, the EU memo indicated.
+But while this year's Blueland test was purely fictional, it was also designed to reflect the new reality of heightened Russia-Nato tensions in Europe, the EU memo indicated.

 "To be realistic, the scenario is based on situations that have already occurred in real life or that we fear could occur in a near future," the EU memo said.